Little Italy Bars & Nightlife

 860 College St., Little Italy

 Sprawling across a fairly large basement-level space, Track & Field is a casual spot with a reliably lively crowd.
 The draw here is the bar games, which are on another level: Astroturf-covered bocce ball courts and large shuffleboard decks take center stage.
-Expect good craft beer, cocktails, and a live DJ on weekends–the size of the space makes it a great place for large groups, too.
+Expect good craft beers, cocktails, and a live DJ on weekends–the size of the space makes it a great place for large groups, too.

 You may also like